Mowstyl/dualization/README.md

 The class "bipartite_02" which is derived from class bipartite_graph and implement the algorithm
 * "find_uncovering_hitting_set" which find an uncovering hitting set if any

+The directory "saved_hypergraphs" contains several hypergraphs used in the experiments. the format is a simple maps containing two keys: "n": the number of vertices of the hypergraph, and "psi" a vector of integer vectors.

 # Dependencies
 The GMP libreries are used for arbitrary aritmetic precision.
 The header "json.hpp2 is used for dealing with JSON file format.